neoskop/dev-guidelines/README.md

 _A collection of guidelines, best practices and tools used in development at [Neoskop](https://www.neoskop.de)._

-> **Note**: This repository serves as a living document, representing our development workflow.
+> **Note**: This repository serves as a living document, representing essential guidelines concerning our development workflow.
 > _Please use pull requests to keep this document up to date and challenge outdated or obsolete
 > contents whenever you see fit._